WakiMak/trentent.github.io-forked/_posts/2017-06-01-citrix-storefront-performance-testing-and-tuning-part-3-perfmon-counters-browser-logon.md

 </p>

 <p>
-  Storefront will only fetch the status for the application from the broker that the application belongs. Â If I run this query multiple times, hitting different brokers, the XML service communication populates more information. Â The information here can be useful for you to find which broker is getting hit the mostÂ by looking at the &#8220;Network Traffic Calls / second&#8221; and you can find whether it&#8217;s overloaded by the &#8220;Network Traffic Average Time&#8221; being a number that grows as your load grows. Â As with everything, it&#8217;s probably best to get some &#8220;base&#8221; numbers when load is low and then again when load is high to get your range.
+  Storefront will only fetch the status for the application from the broker that the application belongs. Â If I run this query multiple times, hitting different brokers, the XML service communication populates more information. Â The information here can be useful for you to find which broker is getting hit the mostÂ by looking at the "Network Traffic Calls / second" and you can find whether it's overloaded by the "Network Traffic Average Time" being a number that grows as your load grows. Â As with everything, it's probably best to get some "base" numbers when load is low and then again when load is high to get your range.
 </p>

 <hr />

 <p>
-  <span style="color: #ff0000;">$stage = &#8220;ICA Launch.LaunchIca&#8221;</span><br /> $store + <span style="color: #3366ff;">$appToLaunch.launchurl</span>
+  <span style="color: #ff0000;">$stage = "ICA Launch.LaunchIca"</span><br /> $store + <span style="color: #3366ff;">$appToLaunch.launchurl</span>
 </p>

 <p>